Man at La Salle address shot, taken to OSF in Peoria

-LA SALLE — A 19-year-old man with a gunshot wound to his lower abdomen was transported by firefighters to St. Margaret’s Health in Peru and later to OSF Saint Francis Medical Center in Peoria in a shooting incident shortly after midday.
+A 19-year-old man with a gunshot wound to his lower abdomen was transported by firefighters to St. Margaret’s Health in Peru and later to OSF St. Francis Medical Center in Peoria in a shooting incident shortly after midday.

 La Salle police officers responded to a report of a gunshot at 12:17 p.m. at 638 Gooding St.